RobRendell/gTove/README.md

 * A customizable hotbar or something to load in some often-used minis or templates for status effects.
 * Right-click drag rotation is a bit flaky in direction rotated (e.g. click above the midpoint of a map and rotate)
 * Side-view UI to organise maps vertically, group maps into the same level vs. separate levels.
-* Some way to change aspect ratio of standee minis, for things proportioned differently to a humanoid.
 * Make a pass through the UI's text to consistently use "piece" to mean miniature or template.
 * Repositioning map - drop shadow on next map below
 * Elastic band selection tool, to select multiple minis/templates at once.
 * Sanity checks for rootFolder, to protect against moving things in the Drive UI.
 * Add Drive integration to allow "Open With": https://developers.google.com/drive/api/v3/integrate-open
-* Custom avatars
 * Support for decks of cards?
 * Bobby: Weird bug that happens sometimes: I click a mini and make it flat, then, leaving the context menu open, I click rename and the entire screen goes white.
 * Try to optimise the order of auth vs anonymous GAPI calls (e.g. when I'm a player, try anonymous first).
-* Add some way for GMs for force-zoom player cameras to their ping?
 * Add (experimental?) option to toggle transparency on maps
 * Toggle grid snap and free move per-mini/template (aka "piece")?
 * Allow players to remove minis that they added (owner of the file)
 * Change colour of mini/template name?
 Formatting?
 * Should store mini background colour swatches in tabletop
-* Dice enhancement: Ability for players to customise the colour of "their" dice.
-* Dice enhancement: Identify who made the dice roll.
-* Dice enhancement: Ability to have more than one person roll at once?
 * Dice enhancement: Ability to colour individual dice within a pool (so 4d6 in white, 3d6 in red, 2d6 in black)
-* Dice enhancement: Ability to hold (pin) some dice and reroll the rest (die context menu?)
 * Dice enhancement: Ability to customise dice faces (text, or uploaded image)
 * Dice enhancement: For games with complex dice pool mechanics, some way to save set-up pools for later re-use
 * Do a pass through reducers, enforcing action.fromPeerId === undefined for most (make a localReducer() wrapper?)